Kirzi/Spamslice/README.md

 # Spamslice

+Tampermonkey script for flagging possible spammers.

-Flags usernames with less than x (30 by default) posts, since most spammers only have a few posts.
+Highlights usernames with less than x (30 by default) posts, since most spammers only have a few posts.
 This will result in mostly false positives.
 However, if you're checking for spammers and see a flagged username, consider checking the user's profile for spammy behavior.

 To install, copy the entire contents of Spamslice.js to a new userscript in Tampermonkey, and save.